 As of the date hereof, each of the funds, other than CI Alternative Multi-Strategy Fund, qualifies as a "mutual fund trust" under the Income Tax Act.
 It is the Manager's intention that the conditions prescribed in the Income Tax Act for qualification as mutual fund trust once met will be satisfied on a continuing basis.
 If a fund, other than CI Alternative Multi-Strategy Fund, ceases to qualify as a mutual fund trust under the Income Tax Act, the income tax considerations described under the heading "Income Tax Considerations" in Part A of the simplified prospectus could be materially and adversely different in some respects.
 For example, if a fund ceases to qualify as a mutual fund trust, units of the fund will no longer be "qualified investments" for registered plans unless the fund is also a "registered investment".
 The Income Tax Act imposes penalties on the annuitant, holder or subscriber of a registered plan, as the case may be, for the acquisition and holding of non-qualified investments.
-CI Alternative Multi-Strategy Fund has applied to be a "registered investment" in respect of registered retirement savings plans, registered retirement income funds, and deferred profit sharing plans.
+CI Alternative Multi-Strategy Fund is a "registered investment" for purposes of the Income Tax Act in respect of registered retirement savings plans ("RRSPs"), registered retirement income funds ("RRIFs"), and deferred profit sharing plans ("DPSPs").
+At any time that a fund, such as CI Alternative Multi-Strategy Fund, is a "registered investment" but not a "mutual fund trust" under the Income Tax Act, the fund may be liable for a penalty tax under Part X.2 of the Income Tax Act if, at the end of any month, the fund holds any investments that are not qualified investments for RRSPs, RRIFs and DPSPs.

 There can be no assurance that tax laws applicable to the funds, including the treatment of certain gains and losses as capital gains and losses, will not be changed in a manner which could adversely affect the funds or the unitholders of the funds.
-Furthermore, there can be no assurance that Canada Revenue Agency ("CRA") will agree with the Manager's characterization of the gains and losses of the funds as capital gains and losses or ordinary income and losses in specific circumstances.
-If any transactions of a fund are reported on capital account but are subsequently determined by CRA to be on income account, there may be an increase in the net income of the fund for tax purposes and in the taxable distributions made by the fund to unitholders, with the result that unitholders could be reassessed by CRA to increase their taxable income.
-A reassessment by CRA may also result in a fund being liable for unremitted withholding tax on prior distributions to non-resident unitholders.
-Such liability may reduce the NAV of the fund.
+Furthermore, there can be no assurance that Canada Revenue Agency ("CRA") will agree with the tax treatment adopted by a fund in filings its tax returns.
+For example, if any transactions of a fund are reported on capital account but are subsequently determined by CRA to be on income account, the CRA could reassess a fund on a basis that results in tax being payable by that fund or in an increase in the taxable component of distributions considered to have been paid by the fund to unitholders, with the result that unitholders could be reassessed by CRA to increase their taxable income.
+A reassessment by CRA may also result in a fund being liable for unremitted withholding taxs on prior distributions to non-resident unitholders.
+As the fund may not be able to recover such withholding taxes from the non-resident unitholders whose units are redeemed, payment of any such amounts by the fund would reduce the NAV of the fund.